Where can you find coupons?

 :: INTERNET PRINTABLES

-The 4 main coupon websites are: coupons.com, smartsource.com, redplum.com and thecouponnetwork.com.
+The 4 main coupon websites are: coupons.com, smartsource.com and redplum.com.
 These sites are constantly updating with new coupons, so check them often.
 The first of the month is the biggest day for new coupons so stay close to me then as I alert you to the best ones.
 I also update on what other printable coupons are available throughout the week, whether it be random websites, bricks links (powered by coupons.com) or individual Smartsource links.
 Don’t worry if you don’t know what those are…all you have to do is click the link I provide and it will get you to the coupons!
 Many companies are now releasing coupons on their Facebook pages as well, so you may want to “like” some of your favorite brands to gain access to those.

 Most printable coupons are limit 2 prints per computer.
 After you print your first copy, sometimes you can hit your browser back button a few times and it will print a 2nd copy.
 Sometimes you have to go back and click the original link to get your 2nd print.
 If you want more coupons, you need more computers/devices…or some really nice friends.
 Sometimes a coupon will “reset” which means you will be able to print it 2 more times from the same link!
 Each of these coupons prints with a unique code.